- Home | Cutting-edge Science

 Evolva has the ability to rapidly assemble multi-step biosynthetic pathways in the yeast genome, allowing us to create the production pathways and optimise gene combinations in a one-step process.
 We also optimise pathways using a combination of enzyme co-factor balancing, metabolic engineering and pathway flux analysis.

-Finally, we are building capabilities to always ensure that a given ingredient will be excreted from the yeast cell to the broth, ensuring a high level of production and ease of product recovery.
+Finally, we have technologies to ensure that a given ingredient will be excreted from the yeast cell to the broth, ensuring a high level of production and ease of product recovery.

 Evolva has proprietary technologies that allow us to enhance the properties of ingredients, as well as their economics.
 Three particular areas of focus are: